 In certain cases, the inputs used to measure fair value may fall into different levels of the fair value hierarchy.
 In such cases, an investment's level within the fair value hierarchy is based on the lowest level of input that is significant to the fair value measurement.
 The Company's assessment of the significance of a particular input to the fair value measurement in its entirety requires judgment, and the Company considers factors specific to the investment.
 The majority of the Company's investments are classified as Level III.
 The Company evaluates the source of inputs, including any markets in which its investments are trading, in determining fair value.
 Inputs that are backed by actual transactions, those that are highly correlated to the specific investment being valued and those derived from reliable or knowledgeable sources will tend to have a higher weighting in determining fair value.
-The Company's fair value determinations may include factors such as an assessment of each underlying investment, its current and prospective operating and financial performance, consideration of financing and sale transactions with third parties, expected cash flows and market-based information, including comparable transactions, performance factors, and other investment or industry specific market data, among other factors.
+The Company's fair value determinations may include factors such as an assessment of each underlying investment, its current and prospective operating and financial performance, consideration of financing and sale transactions, performance factors, and other investment or industry specific market data, among other factors.